projectcalico/calico/calico/reference/architecture/design/l3-interconnect-fabric.md

 **Routing infrastructure is based on some form of IGP**

 Due to the limitations in scale of IGP networks, the {{site.prodname}} team does not believe that using an IGP to distribute endpoint reachability information will adequately scale in a {{site.prodname}} environment.
 However, it is possible to use a combination of IGP and BGP in the interconnect fabric, where an IGP communicates the path to the *next-hop* router (in {{site.prodname}}, this is often the destination compute server) and BGP is used to distribute the actual next-hop for a given endpoint.
 This is a valid model, and, in fact is the most common approach in a widely distributed IP network (say a carrier's backbone network).
-The design of these networks is somewhat complex though, and will not be addressed further in this technical note. ([note 3](#note-3)).
+The design of these networks is somewhat complex though, and will not be addressed further in this article. ([note 3](#note-3)).

 **Routing infrastructure is based entirely on BGP**

  In this model, the IP network is "tight enough" or has a small enough diameter that BGP can be used to distribute endpoint routes, and the paths to the next-hops for those routes is known to all of the routers in the network (in a {{site.prodname}} network this includes the compute servers).
 This is the network model that this note will address.

-In this article, we will cover the second option, as it is more common in the scale-out world.
-If there is interest in the first approach, please contact {{site.prodname}}, and we can discuss, and if there is enough interest, maybe we will do another technical note on that approach.
-If you know of other approaches in use, we would be happy to host a guest technical note.
+In this article, we will cover the second option because it is more common in the scale-out world.

 #### BGP-only interconnect fabrics